microETH/microeth/README.md

 ## What is microETH?

 microETH (μETH) is a token representing a single micro unit of Ethereum.
-The goal of the microETH token project is to make Ethereum easier to use for those who suffer from the psychological effect known as "unit bias". microETH tokens are non-divisible and are always represented as whole units.
+The goal of the microETH token project is to make Ethereum easier to use for those who suffer from the psychological effect known as "unit bias".
+The microETH token value will fluctuate with the price of Ethereum, but should always remain cheap enough that any human can afford to purchase whole units.

 ### Conversion table